kernelci/kernelci-core/doc/collection-send.rst

  :reqjson send_to: A string or an array of strings of email addresses where to send the reports.
  :reqjson boot_send_to: A string or an array of strings of email addresses where to send only the boot report.
  :reqjson build_send_to: A string or an array of strings of email addresses where to send only the build report.
  :reqjson int delay: Number of seconds after which the email report will be sent.
-Default to 60*60 seconds.
+Default to 60*60 seconds (1 hour) with a maximum value of 60*60*3 (3 hours).

  :reqheader Authorization: The token necessary to authorize the request.
  :reqheader Content-Type: Content type of the transmitted data, must be ``application/json``.